 - Logging of xMatters alerts within ServiceNow has been improved, and a new setting on the Common Configuration page allows you to turn debugging-level logging on or off.

 - The Engage with xMatters feature now allows you to add users to conference bridges already in progress for the related incident (in addition to creating new hosted or external conference bridges).

 - You can now choose to sync group managers from ServiceNow even if they do not have the xMatters sync role (x_xma_xmatter.xmatters).
 To use this feature, select the Always Sync Group Managers option on the xMatters Configuration - Data Sync page.

 - Some minor issues with the data sync process have been addressed, leading to performance and reliability enhancements.

 This version also includes all of the features available in the previous version of the integration:

 - All web services calls are now REST based.
-Events are injected via the Integration Builder and data sync calls use the xM API.
+Alerts are injected via the Integration Builder and data sync calls use the xM API.

-- Within ServiceNow, all operations happen asynchronously, improving performance by queuing events.
+- Within ServiceNow, all operations happen asynchronously, improving performance by queuing alerts.

 - The configuration pages and user interface for the xMatters application within ServiceNow have been redesigned to provide a better user experience.